DiGergo/interactive-fe-dev-memory-game-project/README.md

 main logic of the game is the same.
 Find out more of the original Simon game here: [Simon Wikipedia](https://en.wikipedia.org/wiki/Simon_(game))

+* This game is good for everyone who wants to improve his memory in a simple and fun way.
+* The game is easy to play but it can get really hard once you reached to a certain ammount of clicks.
+* Great way to improve your memory and contenration skills.

 ## UX

 ### User Stories

-..* This game is good for everyone who wants to improve his memory in a simple and fun way.
-..* The game is easy to play but it can get really hard once you reached to a certain ammount of clicks.
-..* Great way to improve your memory and contenration skills.
-..* The game generates a random sequence of numbers, which the players have to repeat exactly the same way.
+* The game generates a random sequence of numbers, which the players have to repeat exactly the same way.
+* If the player repeated the sequence correctly the game will carry on with one additional step at he end of the sequence.
-..* If the player misses the sequence then loses one of his 3 lifes.
+* If the player misses the sequence then loses one of his lifes.
-..* The game is over when the player reached 30 score or loses all his lifes.
+* The game is over when the player reached 30 score or loses all his lifes.
+* The player can see how many lifes he has left.
+* The players score is incremented by one every time he correctly repeats the sequence presented by the game.
+* The player can see his score.
+* In case the player loses all his life he can click on replay button to start a new game or press the New Game button.

 ### Research